What’s the WordPress error that gave you a headache most recently?

-At the end of the process, rename your plugins folder with the original plugins name.
+At the end of the process, rename your plugins folder with the original plugin’s name.

 PHP is a server-side programming language, and every WordPress website needs a WP hosting server to perform properly.

 Servers operate the same as every other computer.
-They too need memory to effectively run multiple functions and applications on websites.
+They, too, need memory to effectively run multiple functions and applications on websites.
 That’s why server administrators portion out a certain amount of memory size for a different application that includes PHP.

 Fatal error: Allowed memory size of xxxxxxx bytes exhausted (tried to allocate xxxxxx bytes) in /home4/xxx/public_html/wp-includes/plugin.php on line xxx

 At first, WordPress will make an attempt to automatically grow the PHP memory limit if it’s under 64MB.
 But, in most cases, it’s not enough.

 Editing the wp-config.php File

 Find the wp-config.php file and insert the following code anywhere before the line that says /* That’s all, stop editing!
 Happy blogging. */ at the end of the file:

 define( 'WP_MEMORY_LIMIT', '256M' );

 When you’re done, you need to save your changes and upload the wp-config.php file back to your server.
 Refresh your website to see if the error still appears.

-If this solution doesn’t work, it usually means that your hosting provider does not give you permission to increase your PHP limit manually.
+If this solution doesn’t work, it usually means that your hosting provider does not allow you permission to increase your PHP limit manually.
 In that case, you need to contact them and ask them to help you out.

-Error Establishing a Database Connection
+4. Error Establishing a Database Connection

-Related to the “White screen of death”, an error in establishing a database connection means that your website can’t access the database, and consequently, crashed.
+Related to the “White screen of death”, an error in establishing a database connection means that your website can’t access the database, and, consequently, crashes.

-Just like any other error, this has to be fixed immediately because it can seriously damage your sales, traffic and page conversion.
+Just like any other error, this has to be fixed immediately because it can seriously damage your sales, traffic, and page conversion.

 Your WordPress website contains information such as posts data, page data, meta descriptions, plugin settings, login credentials, etc.

-Each data resides in a MySQL database.
+Each piece of data resides in a MySQL database.
 The only type of data that is not stored in your MySQL database is your website media content (images) along with your theme central files (index.php, wp-login.php).

 When a user tries to visit your website, PHP renders your website code and pulls information from the database.
 With that, the information on the user’s browser screen is displayed.